pmndrs/postprocessing/README.md

 ## Optimized Rendering Pipeline

-The `EffectPass` implements automatic effect merging which minimizes the amount of render operations and allows you to combine many effects without the performance penalties of traditional pass chaining.
-Additionally, every effect can choose its own [blend function](https://github.com/vanruesc/postprocessing/blob/master/src/effects/blending/BlendFunction.js).
+The `EffectPass` automatically organizes and merges any given combination of effects.
+After that, the `EffectPass` will have a single fragment shader and a single vertex shader which will be used to create a fullscreen `ShaderMaterial`.
+This minimizes the amount of render operations and makes it possible to combine a lot of effects without the performance penalties of traditional pass chaining.
+Additionally, every effect can choose its own blend function from a list of [built-in functions](https://github.com/vanruesc/postprocessing/blob/master/src/effects/blending/BlendFunction.js).

 ## Included Effects